 In the beginning of the due diligence process, there is a lot of preliminary work to be done in assessing the market, the business, and financial reports.

-Once the parties move into formal due diligence within a Virtual Data Room, this process involves an intensive Q&A period and the delivery and verification of all critical documentation to highlight any potential risks or gaps along with key opportunities.
+Once the parties move into formal due diligence using data room software, this process involves an intensive Q&A period and the delivery and verification of all critical documentation to highlight any potential risks or gaps along with key opportunities.
 Security is paramount throughout the entire deal process, with risk of disclosure potentially leading to failure of the deal and damage to personal and professional reputations.

 The key steps in an M&A deal involve: